Kelsey J.R.P. Byers

 City, state, country:

-I recently completed my PhD studying plant-pollinator interactions at the University of Washington in Seattle, WA, where I focused on monkeyflowers (Mimulus
+I completed my PhD in 2014 studying plant-pollinator interactions at the University of Washington in Seattle, WA, where I focused on monkeyflowers (Mimulus

 ) and the role of floral scent in maintaining species differences via pollinator preference.
 One of my two species is pollinated primarily by Bombus vosnesenskii